Cascoly - Amazon Books

 Neal Stephenson's Quicksilver has the Newtonian revolution as its backdrop, as The Royal Society emerges from alchemy.
 Stephen Jay Gould has remarked that Darwin would not have succeeded in presenting his theory, even to brilliant men such as Hooke, Leibniz and Newton, since their minds were not yet prepared for the new kind of science.
 Fiction like Quicksilver lets us attempt to imagine what that world might have been like.

-• At one and the same time Jakob might be studying Helmholtz's derivation of the basic differ3ential equations of physics from a common least-action principle; Hertz's reformulation of the principles of mechanics ...; Boltzmann's universal atomism; Mach;'s phenomenological and Ostwald's energetic foundations of physical science along with their denials of atoms, forces, and mechanical explanations as the proper approach for understanding the physical world...
+• At one and the same time Jakob might be studying Helmholtz's derivation of the basic differential equations of physics from a common least-action principle; Hertz's reformulation of the principles of mechanics ...; Boltzmann's universal atomism; Mach;'s phenomenological and Ostwald's energetic foundations of physical science along with their denials of atoms, forces, and mechanical explanations as the proper approach for understanding the physical world...
 Temporarily swept along by the vogue of viewing energy as the sole reality, he was soon brought to his senses by Planck and Boltzmann, whose writings showed him that the energists were hopelessly confused on physics and that they threatened to mislead young physicists into believing in a royal road to discovery.

 An interesting analogy is given by the old physicist, which takes even greater relevance with the discoveries in superstring theory that emerged after this book was written:

 • They would remember that mathematical physics began with music and the Greeks, with Pythagoras.
 Mathematical physics long ago separated off from music but the original inspiration of music to scientific thought persisted.
 Without it, he told them, Kepler wouldn't have discovered the harmonies of the planetary world on which Newton's work and with it all of modern physics rested.
-So if they reflected on t for a moment, they would see that without music and thee exact way of thinking about the world it inspired, this physical institute wouldn't be here, and neither would he or they.
+So if they reflected on t for a moment, they would see that without music and the exact way of thinking about the world it inspired, this physical institute wouldn't be here, and neither would he or they.

-This novel is sadly lyric and brings together musings on many fundamental themes.
+This novel is sadly lyric and brings together musings on many fundamental themes

 Hopeful Monsters The interplay of biology, physics, philosophy and politics in the first half of the 20th century

-Ronald Dworkin
+Ronald Dworkin Life’s Dominion

 The End of Faith: Religion, Terror, and the Future of Reason - Sam Harris